Professional voicemail messages for German public holidays

-- Hello!
+2. Hello!
 You have reached [company’s name].
 Currently, we are closed from [X date] till [X date] for the [X holiday] period.
-For emergency issues, please contact [employee’s name], on [telephone number].
+For emergency issues, please contact [employee’s name] on [telephone number].
 You can also reach them at the following [email address].
 Thank you for calling!
 Happy holidays!

-- Hello!
+3. Hello!
 Thank you for reaching out to [company’s name].
 It is [X holiday] time, and we are not working from [X date] till [X date].
 We will be available again on [X date], and you can contact us anytime from [X hours] till [X hours].
-In case of emergency, you can reach our colleague at the following number [telephone number].
+You can reach our colleague in an emergency at the following number [telephone number].

-For more ideas of what voicemail message you can record for holidays, read our article 9 holiday voicemail greetings for a better customer experience.
+For more ideas of what voicemail message you can record for holidays, read our article on holiday voicemail greetings for a better customer experience.

 Business voicemail scripts for regional holidays in Germany

-- Thank you for reaching out to [company’s name].
-Today in Bavaria we celebrate Epiphany (Heilige Drei Könige), which is an official public holiday.
+5. Thank you for reaching out to [company’s name].
+Today in Bavaria, we celebrate Epiphany (Heilige Drei Könige), an official public holiday.
 We shall be available tomorrow during our standard business hours from [X hours] till [X hours], and we will be happy to have you back!
 Have a lovely day!

-- Hello!
+6. Hello!
 Thank you for calling [company’s name].
-It is International Women’s Day today, and our Berlin office is not working.
-You can reach out to us tomorrow from [X hours] till [X hours].
-In case of emergency, please call [telephone number] to report your problem.
+International Women’s Day is today, and our Berlin office is not working.
+You can contact us tomorrow from [X hours] till [X hours].
+In an emergency, please call [telephone number] to report your problem.
 We are at your disposal again tomorrow with our usual business hours from [X hours] till [X hours].

-- Hello!
+7. Hello!
 You have reached out to [company’s name].
 Thank you for your call.
-We celebrate today Corpus Christi (Fronleichnam) here in Baden-Württemberg, so we are closed for the day.
+We celebrate Corpus Christi (Fronleichnam) here in Baden-Württemberg today, so we are closed for the day.
 You can contact us again tomorrow from [X hours] till [X hours], or you can email us at [email address] so we can get back to you as soon as possible.

-- Hi there!
+9. Hi there!
 You have reached [employee’s name] at [company’s name].
-Today I am out of the office since we celebrate Assumption Day here in Saarland.
+I am out of the office today since we celebrate Assumption Day in Saarland.
 You can always email me at [email address], and I will answer you as soon as possible.
-Otherwise, you can reach out to me again tomorrow from [X hours] till [X hours].
+Otherwise, you can contact me again tomorrow from [X hours] till [X hours].

-- Hello!
+10. Hello!
 Thank you for calling [company’s name].
-We are officially closed today, as we celebrate Reformation day, which is a bank holiday in Brandenburg.
+We are officially closed today as we celebrate Reformation Day, a bank holiday in Brandenburg.
 Contact us tomorrow, we are at your disposal from [X hours] till [X hours], or you can always email us at [email address].
 Have a nice day!

-- You have contacted [company’s name].
-Our office in North Rhine-Westphalia is not working today because we celebrate All-Saint’s day, which is a public holiday here.
+11. You have contacted [company’s name].
+Our office in North Rhine-Westphalia is not working today because we are celebrating All-Saint’s Day, a public holiday here.
 We would love to hear from you, so please call us tomorrow from [X hours] till [X hours].
 Thank you for your call, and have a nice day.

 Best practices of a professional voicemail message

-- Tell your callers when exactly you are available again so that they can contact you back.
+• Tell your callers when exactly you are available again so they can contact you back.